Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 Previous page Next page

-On this page:
+On the page:

-Event processing
+Event handling

-To start event processing, do the following:
+To handle an event, do the following:

 1. Right-click the event in the table.